-For the above optimization problem, $f$ is a black box function that does not have an analytic expression.
-Meanwhile, calculating $f$ is computationally expensive since one has to complete a data reconstruction attack to obtain $\Delta\hat{\theta}^*_t$.
-As a result, traditional parameter determination methods like grid search are not feasible.
-To overcome the above difficulties, we employ the Bayesian optimization \cite{frazier2018tutorial} to solve \eqref{eq_argmin_Q}.
+For this optimization problem, $f$ is a black-box function that does not admit an analytic expression.
+Moreover, evaluating $f$ is computationally expensive because each evaluation requires a full data reconstruction attack to obtain $\Delta\hat{\theta}_{e}^*$.
+As a result, traditional parameter-selection methods such as grid search are not feasible.
+To overcome these difficulties, we employ Bayesian optimization \cite{frazier2018tutorial} to solve \eqref{eq_argmin_Q}.

-\textbf{A Bayesian optimization algorithm for \eqref{eq_argmin_Q}.} Bayesian optimization is a powerful technique for optimizing black-box functions that are expensive to evaluate and may have noise or other sources of uncertainty.
+\textbf{A Bayesian optimization algorithm for \eqref{eq_argmin_Q}.} Bayesian optimization is a powerful technique for optimizing black-box functions that are expensive to evaluate and may involve noise or other sources of uncertainty.
 In general, Bayesian optimization iteratively uses a surrogate model to approximate the black-box function and then employs an acquisition function to determine the next set of parameters to evaluate.

-As for the surrogate model, it works to approximate the black-box objective function $f$, which is commonly chosen to be a Gaussian process (GP) \cite{rasmussen2006gaussian}.
+The surrogate model approximates the black-box objective function $f$ and is commonly chosen to be a Gaussian process (GP) \cite{rasmussen2006gaussian}.
 Formally, a GP is a collection of random variables, any finite number of which have a joint Gaussian distribution.